Parabolic double cosets in Coxeter groups: Parabolic double cosets for Coxeter groups

 \subsection{Example: a circular raft}

 We can enumerate parabolic double cosets in the affine group $\widetilde A_n$, for $n \geq 0$.
 The Coxeter graph in this case is a cycle with $n+1$ elements.
-To study the $e$-ocean, it is helpful to introduce an ``artificial'' wharf here, meaning that we pick arbitrary nodes (one on top of the other) and declare them to be a wharf.
-Again, we have four options for the wharf.
+To study the $e$-ocean, we introduce a wharf on any one of the planks.
+Again, we have four options for filling the wharf.
 The unfilled wharf $\omo$ gives only one possible labeling (see Figure~\ref{circular}, drawing 1), the wharf $\xmo$ also gives only one possible labeling (see Figure~\ref{circular}, drawing 2), the wharf $\omx$ has three possible labelings (see Figure~\ref{circular}, drawings 3--5), and the wharf $\xmx$ has two possible labelings (see Figure~\ref{circular}, drawings 6--7).
 Thus the number of parabolic double cosets is

 For $n = 0,\ldots,10$, this gives $2, 6, 26, 98, 332, 1080, 3474, 11146, 35738, 114566, 367248$.
 The generating function is